Unity vs Unreal Engine for XR Development: Which One Is Better? [2021 Updated]

 Myth: Unreal Engine 4 is only good for AAA-game titles

-Truth: Unreal Engine 4 can be used for VR/AR development, 2D, 3D and mobile development alike.
+Truth: Unreal Engine 4 can be used for VR/AR development, 2D games, 3D and mobile development alike.

 Over the years, both Unity3D and Unreal Engine addressed their weak points, so picking one of them over the other is not a simple task.